cpdally/tree-sitter-visualizer/API_DOCUMENTATION.md

 ## Notes
 - Ensure the TreeAPI server is running before interacting with the React app.
+- The Get Node Relationship endpoint is not currently in use.
 - CORS is temporarily allowed for testing purposes.
 - For query errors, a 400 status with an error message is returned.
 - Check the console for server status when running code or queries.